peatlux/raquamaton/README.md

 Cellular Automata are evolving with emulated quantum logic from qiskit.
 The encoded state of the grid is sent via osc to SuperCollider controlling synth variables to generate the audio.
+The sitar sounds are synthesized with a Karplus-Strong algorithm and the tabla sounds are sample-based.

 A few minutes of the generative Stream: